dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-state-query-api.md

 - `key` is the unique ID
 - `value` is the JSON object with employee record.

-To better illustrate functionality, organization name (org) and employee ID (id) will be a nested JSON person object.
+To better illustrate functionality, organization name (org) and employee ID (id) are a nested JSON person object.

 Get started by creating an instance of MongoDB, which is your state store.